 The do-od construct on lines 21-27 implements a Promela loop, which can be thought of as a C for (;;) loop containing a switch statement that allows expressions in case labels.
 The condition blocks (prefixed by ::) are scanned non-deterministically, though in this case only one of the conditions can possibly hold at a given time.
-The first block of the do-od from lines 22-25 initializes the i-th incrementer's progress cell, runs the i-th incrementer's process, and then increments the variable i.
+The first block of the do-od from lines 22-25 initializes the i-th incrementer's process, and then increments the variable i.
 The second block of the do-od on line 26 exits the loop once these processes have been started.